 This guide provides you with documentation, reference guides, videos, and direct links that answer common admissions questions about the ATCAS Applicant Portal, Configuration Portal, and WebAdMIT.
 It also contains resources that may help you work more efficiently throughout your admissions process.
-If you have additional questions or need further assistance, please contact your Account Manager and Customer Solutions Manager.
+If you have additional questions or need further assistance, please contact your Account Manager and Client Success Manager.

 The Applicant Portal opens in late June and closes in mid-June.
 Applicants must submit all applications by June 6, if not earlier per program configurations.

 Between early March to late May, configurations are entered in the prelaunch environment.
-The Account Manager and Customer Solutions Manager review submitted configurations during this period.
+The Account Manager and Client Success Manager review submitted configurations during this period.

 You can view new applicants and initiate a transfer settings shortly after the new cycle opens in late June.

 - March 7, 2018: the Configuration Portal opens for ATCAS programs.

 - May 25, 2018: the Configuration Portal closes for ATCAS programs.

 - June 28, 2018: the ATCAS Applicant Portal opens for applicants.

 - June 29, 2018: applicant data appears in WebAdMIT for programs that opened on June 28.

 - June 6, 2019: the ATCAS Applicant Portal closes for applicants.